St. Edward's Students are invited to celebrate Mass each Sunday at 9 PM.

-We are hopeful that conditions will allow us to welcome you back to in person Sunday Mass in the Fall!
+We are hopeful that conditions will improve in Austin and allow us to welcome more back to in-person Sunday Mass soon!

 Daily Mass will be celebrated adhoc M-F at 12 p.m.
 (Noon) throughout the summer.
 All COVID protocols remain in place.
 Please feel free to call the office (512.448.8499) to confirm celebration.